raspu/Ciaprer-Xcode-theme/README.md

 1. `$ ./install-ciaprer-theme.sh`

-2. Restart Xcode, select your new Ciapre theme in Color settings.
+2. Restart Xcode, select your new Ciaprer theme in Color settings.

-3. Happy Coding -> Profit (?!) :shipit::ship::rocket::octocat: